tsda-ltda/nemesys/api-manager/internal/metric/readme.md

 - **Role**: Admin
 - **Route URL**: `GET` `/config/metrics/snmp`
 - **Parameters**:
-  - "limit" Limit of users returned.
+  - "limit" Limit of metrics returned.
 Default is 30, max is 30, min is 0.
   - "offset" Offset for searching.
 Default is 0, min is 0.
 - **Body**: No body.
 - **Responses**: